Former Wales sugar workers investing in agriculture at estate lands - Guyana Chronicle

 …’mad rush’ for lands reported

-Several former sugar workers of the Wales Estate who have secured lands at the West Demerara estate and they have been investing in various forms of agriculture at the location.
+Several former sugar workers of the Wales Estate have secured lands at the West Demerara estate and they have been investing in various forms of agriculture at the location.

 According to the National Industrial and Commercial Investments Limited(NICIL),most of the workers are engaged in cash-crop farming, rice farming and cattle-rearing among other agricultural activities.